-If you prefer to read instead of watching our short video, here is the transcript of the conversation between Mike Gilvar, Mike Graziani, and Pete Adauto:
+If you prefer to read instead of watching our short video, here is the transcript of the conversation on the airstream retrofit between Mike Gilvar, Mike Graziani, and Pete Adauto:

 Mike Gilvar: Thanks everybody for joining this session of The Bottom Line with TTG.
 I’m here with Pete and Mike today, and we’re gonna be talking about the Airstream that just came in, that we’re gonna be converting… Hey, Graz, who is this for and what are they using it for?